top of page

 Our Differentiators

-Musicians First – Every act included at least one woman or nonbinary artist, but our focus wasn’t on labeling them—it was on fostering a space where they were seen as musicians first and celebrated for their artistry.
+Every act included at least one woman or nonbinary artist, but our focus wasn’t on labeling them—it was on fostering a space where they were seen as musicians first and celebrated for their artistry.
+(Our 2019 Gender Breakdown: 100% of acts featured one woman or nonbinary person | 61% of all individual artists identified as woman or nonbinary | 39% identified as men).

-Gender Equity as a foundation – While many women-focused festivals centered their marketing around gender representation, we took a different approach.
+While many women-focused festivals centered their marketing around gender representation, we took a different approach.
 Gender equity was embedded into our booking process and organizational DNA, ensuring the festival stood out on its own merit as an unforgettable experience.

-Women Featured, Not Just Fronted – We went beyond the common "women-fronted" label, ensuring representation across all roles in music, from instrumentalists to DJs and sound engineers.
+We went beyond the common "female-fronted" label, ensuring representation across all roles in music, from instrumentalists to DJs and sound engineers.

-Gaining Momentum: Building Early Support
+Building Early Support

 I had the vision, the brand, and the research to back it.
 Armed with a compelling pitch, I recruited a team of Founding Advisors who believed in MidWay's potential.

 To validate the concept, I launched the Rising Star Youth Competition - a pilot event (and experiential marketing stunt).
 Rising Star tested our mission-driven approach, built brand loyalty, and engaged the local community.
-The event led to our first artist booking and distribution of festival tickets before we even planned the festival itself.
+The event led to our first MWMF artist booking and distribution of tickets before we even planned the festival itself.
 Following Rising Star, we launched MidWay merch, leveraging guerrilla marketing to continue to build visibility.

 I developed a tiered pricing strategy to attract sponsors and partners, building early legitimacy through strategic collaborations.
 MidWay was fully funded in it's first year, proving demand and paving the way for growth.